-To address temporal interference in these architectures, the Logical Execution Time (LET) paradigm has emerged as a dominant design pattern \cite{henzinger2003giotto, kirsch2012let}.
-By decoupling communication from execution, LET ensures that task input/output timing is independent of platform speed.
+To address temporal interference, the Logical Execution Time (LET) paradigm has emerged as a dominant design pattern \cite{henzinger2003giotto, kirsch2012let}.
+By decoupling communication from execution, LET ensures that task input/output timing is independent of execution platform speed.
 Recent advancements have extended this to distributed networks via System-Level LET (SL-LET) \cite{gemlau2022system}, and proposed algebraic approaches to collapse task chains into zero-jitter logical tasks \cite{bini2023zero}.
 However, achieving this determinism often forces a trade-off.
-To guarantee that end-to-end latency remains within the FTTI while adhering to fixed LET intervals, designers typically over-dimension resources or accept stale data, effectively trading phase margins for scheduling predictability.
-For fast dynamic systems, such as a Lane Keeping Assist (LKA), using the freshest data is often more critical for maintaining stability than eliminating jitter; if lateral position data is old due to LET buffering, the steering controller calculates a reaction for a road curvature the vehicle has already passed, potentially leading to oscillation.
+To guarantee that end-to-end latency remains within the FTTI while adhering to fixed LET intervals, designers typically over-dimension resources or accept stale data, effectively trading data age for scheduling predictability.
+For fast dynamic systems, such as Lane Keeping Assist (LKA), using the freshest data is often more critical for maintaining stability than eliminating jitter.
+If lateral position data is old due to buffering, the steering controller calculates a reaction for a road curvature the vehicle has already passed, potentially leading to safety breaches.

-To address this trade-off, we propose a fundamental inversion of the design model: rather than permitting the scheduler to execute tasks as soon as possible (ASAP), release times are constrained by the data freshness.
-We introduce a task offset assignment based on data freshness implied by task dependency.
-Unlike traditional real-time analysis where tight deadlines dictate high priority, we argue that tasks with large data freshness windows (high latency tolerance) should be assigned earlier offsets.
+To address this trade-off, we propose a fundamental inversion of the design model: rather than permitting the scheduler to execute tasks as soon as possible, release times are constrained by the data freshness implied by task dependency.
+Unlike traditional real-time analysis where tight deadlines dictate high priority, we argue that tasks with large data freshness windows (higher laxity) should be assigned earlier offsets.
 This ensures that high-latency operations are processed in advance, effectively anchoring the timeline.
-Conversely, tasks with strict data freshness constraints (short data freshness) are assigned later offsets, delaying their execution until the precise moment their data is required.
+Conversely, tasks with strict data freshness constraints (short data freshness) are assigned later offsets, delaying their execution until the precise moment their data are required.